-4. The assessment would include a comparison of the GEF with the financial mechanisms of other relevant multilateral environmental agreements, including, inter alia, the GCF, the Adaptation Fund, and the Fund for Responding to Loss and Damage,

-- 5. Elements for consideration:

-- (a) Contributor base;

-- (b) Legal nature;

-- (c) Funding modalities and financial performance;

-- (d) Criteria and process for funding, including project cycle considerations;

-(e) Access and disbursement modalities (e.g., direct allocation and/or project-based disbursement), including for indigenous peoples and local communities, women and youth;

-(f) Governance, including board composition and trustee arrangements;

-(g) Relationship between the governing body of the fund and the Conference of the Parties of the respective multilateral environmental agreement;
+- 4. The assessment would include a comparison of the Global Environment Facility with the financial mechanisms of other relevant multilateral environmental agreements, including the Green Climate Fund, the Adaptation Fund and the Fund for Responding to Loss and Damage, - 5.
+Elements for consideration are as follows: - (a) Contributor base: - (b) Legal nature; - (c) Funding modalities and financial performance; - (d) Criteria and process for funding, including project cycle considerations; - (e) Access and disbursement modalities (e.g. direct allocation or project-based disbursement), including for indigenous peoples and local communities, women and youth; - (f) Governance, including board composition and trustee arrangements; - (g) Relationship between the governing body of the fund and the Conference of the Parties of the respective multilateral environmental agreement; - (h) Transparency, monitoring, reporting and evaluation;

-- (h) Transparency, monitoring, reporting, and evaluation; - (i) Accreditation process and the role of implementing agencies; - (j) Cost-effectiveness of operations; - (k) Cost of setting up and running the financial instrument.
+- (i) Accreditation process and the role of implementing agencies; - (j) Cost-effectiveness of operations; - (k) Cost of setting up and running the financial instrument.